The Visit (2015 American film): Plot

 Two siblings from Philadelphia, Becca and Tyler, prepare for a five-day visit with their grandparents while their divorced mother Loretta goes on a cruise with her boyfriend.
-Loretta has not spoken to her parents in fifteen years after they disapproved of her marrying her high school teacher.
+Loretta has not spoken to her parents in fifteen years after they disapproved of her marrying her high school teacher, and she simply sends her children, sight unseen, to her parents.
 Having never met their grandparents, the teens plan to record a documentary about their visit using a camcorder.

-Becca and Tyler meet their grandparents, referred to as "Nana" and "Pop Pop," at a train station.
-Arriving at Nana and Pop Pop's isolated farmhouse, Becca and Tyler are instructed to never go into the basement and to not leave their room past 9:30 P.M.
+Becca and Tyler meet their grandparents, referred to as "Nana" and "Pop Pop", at a train station.
+Arriving at Nana and Pop Pop's isolated farmhouse, Becca and Tyler are instructed to never go into the basement and to not leave their room past 9:30 p.m.
 Although at first the grandparents seem pleasant, their behavior gradually becomes peculiar - Becca catches Nana projectile vomiting, Nana chases the teens during a game of hide-and-seek, Tyler finds a pile of soiled diapers in the shed, and Pop Pop attacks a man in town that he thinks is following them.
-When challenged, both grandparents are dismissive of each other's behavior.
+When challenged, both grandparents are dismissive of each other's behavior: Pop Pop claims that Nana is sundowning, while Nana claims that Pop Pop is incontinent.
 As the erratic behavior intensifies, Becca and Tyler's documentary-style film evolves into one of mystery-solving and evidence collection.

 Stacy, a woman Nana and Pop Pop helped in counseling, brings a blueberry cobbler to thank them, but is not seen leaving.
 Tyler decides to secretly film the living room during the night, but Nana discovers the camera and tries unsuccessfully to break into the children's locked bedroom with a knife.